anhhducnguyen/travelEasyy/README.md

 # Framework: Laravel
+`Laravel` is a powerful and popular PHP framework, chosen by many developers for web projects, including complex websites like travel websites.
+Here are some key reasons why Laravel is the ideal choice for building a `Travel Easy` website:

+- Clear MVC structure: Laravel uses the MVC (Model-View-Controller) model, which provides a clear separation between processing logic and user interface, making the source code easy to understand and maintain.

+- Rich ecosystem: Laravel offers a rich ecosystem with many supporting packages and tools, such as Laravel Passport for API authentication, Laravel Cashier for payments, and Laravel Socialite for social login.
+These tools help develop complex features with ease.

+- Eloquent ORM: Laravel's ORM system, Eloquent, makes working with databases easy and efficient.
+You can interact with data tables using PHP model classes, minimizing manual SQL code and increasing security.

+- Built-in security features: Laravel integrates many built-in security features such as protection against CSRF (Cross-Site Request Forgery) attacks, protecting user data with encryption and easy access control. easy.

+- Scalability and high performance: Laravel has good scalability and supports optimal performance, helping your website to handle a large number of users at the same time without problems.

+- Large community and rich documentation: Laravel has a large and active community, along with rich documentation and many learning resources, making it easy to find support and solve development problems project.

+- Ability to integrate with third-party services: Laravel supports easy integration with third-party services such as payment services, email, and external APIs, helping you create a complete system and flexible.

+- Convenient development tools: Laravel provides many convenient tools for developers such as Laravel Artisan (powerful CLI to perform common tasks), Laravel Mix (CSS and JavaScript compilation tool), and Laravel Tinker (REPL for PHP).

 ## Setting:
 - **Step 1**: Install Composer and PHP
 - **Step 2**: After you have installed PHP and Composer, you can create a new Laravel project via Composer command (create-project):